 Students in the program will explore race-related questions and study the lives of Africans and people in the African diaspora.
 Africana studies combines a core intro class and a capstone project with existing courses from a variety of disciplines, including history, English, sociology, psychology, and music.

-From Slavery and Race in the Early Americas to Modern Multicultural Literature to Jazz and the Origins of Rock Music, students are challenged to look at African history from mutliple angles.
+From Slavery and Race in the Early Americas to Modern Multicultural Literature to Jazz and the Origins of Rock Music, students are challenged to look at African history from multiple angles.
 In addition, they can complete an internship or study abroad in South Africa or Uganda.

 The capstone project, which happens during the final year, requires students to partner with a local organization in collaboration with the University’s Center for Community Development and Social Justice.
 Dr. Lindsay Michie, associate professor of history and co-chair of Africana studies, said the goal was to strengthen connections with the community in Lynchburg.